devinleonhart/blackbook/server/README.md

 ### Search

-The Search API allows fuzzy text searching across models.
+The Search API allows fuzzy text searching across models within a single universe.
 It returns a mix of any Character and Location models that match the given search terms.
 It also returns Character models whose Relationships, Items, or Traits match the given search terms.

 `GET /api/v1/universes/{universe ID}/search`